Openly builds the future – why true innovation does not wait for demand

 4) Partners wanted: We look forward to hearing from builders and investors.

-Openly Holding owns various patents, the milton.earth brand as a CO2 trader, Valley Architekten AG, and a stake in Cancret AG in the hempcrete sector (with initial industry partnerships and start-up funding).
-Another spin-off for Openly Airbox AG, including plug & play control, is being planned together with Cleverson and Huber Fenster AG.
-We recently received Minergie P certification for the Airbox as a controlled (low-tech) residential ventilation system.
+Openly Holding owns various patents, the investment holding company Openly Return 1 Holding AG, the milton.earth brand as a CO2 trader, Valley Architekten AG, and a stake in Cancret AG in the field of hempcrete and clay building systems.
+Another spin-off for Openly Airbox AG, including plug-and-play control, is being planned in collaboration with Cleverson and Huber Fenster AG.
+We recently received Minergie P certification for the Airbox as a controlled (low-tech) residential ventilation system in Switzerland.

-We are currently working intensively on the use of artificial intelligence in the planning process.
+We are currently focusing intensively on the use of artificial intelligence in the planning process, particularly for building permit applications and construction planning.
 Our system is designed to drastically shorten planning cycles.
 This will bring about massive changes in the industry—it is time for architects and the building materials industry to face up to their responsibilities.
-Until now, they have largely ignored the discussions on efficiency and climate change.
+After all, discussions about efficiency and climate change have largely bypassed them so far.

 Openly.